Hoyasumii/bee-movie/README.md

 Barry, who are you wearing?

-My sweater is Ralph Lauren, and I have no pant
+My sweater is Ralph Lauren, and I have no pants